notes > pl-features-i-like

 - Lightweight namespaces (

-in Rust, module
+mod in Rust, module in OCaml)

 - This is one feature I really wish Python had.